Embodied-R1: Reinforced Embodied Reasoning for General Robotic Manipulation: Acknowledgement

-We would like to thank Zhongwen Xu, Hongyao Tang, Liang Wang, Shuyang Gu, and Chen Li for their participation in the discussions of this paper and for providing valuable insights.
+This work is supported by the National Natural Science Foundation of China Youth Student Basic Research Project (Grant No. 625B2128).
+This work is also supported by the National Natural Science Foundation of China (Grant Nos.
+62422605, 62533021, 92370132) and the National Key Research and Development Program of China (Grant No. 2024YFE0210900).
+Yifu Yuan is also supported by the Young Science and Technology Scientists Sponsorship Program by CAST - Doctoral Student Special Plan.
+Pengyi Li is supported by the Basic Research Project (Grant No. 624B2101).
+We would like to thank Zhongwen Xu, Liang Wang, Shuyang Gu, and Chen Li for their participation in the discussions of this paper and for providing valuable insights.
 In addition, we would especially like to thank Yiyang Huang for the constructive suggestions on improving the figures in the manuscript.